github/docs/data/reusables/codespaces/prebuilds-permission-authorization.md

    ![Screenshot of the authorization page for prebuilds](/assets/images/help/codespaces/prebuild-authorization-page.png)

-   Click **Authorize and continue** to grant these permissions for creation of the prebuild.
-Alternatively, you can click **Continue without authorizing** but, if you do so, codespaces created from the resulting prebuild may not work properly.
+   Click **Authorize and continue** to grant these permissions for creation of prebuilds.
+Alternatively, you can click **Continue without authorizing** but, if you do so, codespaces created from the resulting prebuilds may not work properly.

    {% note %}